 - Try to offer useful features or content that are unique to your site.

-- Distinguish sponsored links, like ads, from the rest of your site content.
+- Distinguish sponsored links, like ads, from the rest of your website’s content

 - Make it quick and easy for people to order the product mentioned in your ad.

-- Don’t annoy customers with pop-ups or other features that interfere with their navigation on your site.
+- Don’t annoy customers with pop-ups or other features that interfere with their navigation of your site.

-- Make sure your landing page loads quickly once someone clicks on your ad, whether on a desktop or mobile device.
+- Make sure your landing page loads quickly once someone clicks on your ad, whether on a computer or mobile device.